Considering the costs of studying at university

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
+We'll do our best to place you in your preferred room type, but we cannot guarantee this.
 If you live away from campus, consider the costs of getting to and from the University.

 Paying for day-to day items

 If going to university is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.